 Dominic Moreau (Ph.D., Université Paris-Sorbonne) is Maître de conférences / Associate Professor in Late Antiquity at the Université de Lille, France.
 His works focus on text collections, chancery practice, political and ecclesiastical organisation and geography, Christian topography and prosopography, both in Italy and the Balkans.
-He is the scientific coordinator of the historical and archaeological DANUBIUS Project (https://danubius.huma-num.fr), and one of the main organisers of the International Archaeological Project at Zaldapa (Krushari, Bulgaria).
+He is principal investigator of the historical and archaeological DANUBIUS Project (https://danubius.huma-num.fr), and one of the coordinators of the International Archaeological Mission at Zaldapa (Krushari, Bulgaria).

 Carolyn S. Snively (Ph.D., University of Texas at Austin) is Professor Emerita of Classics at Gettysburg College, USA.
 A specialist in Late Antique and Early Byzantine archaeology of the Central Balkan Peninsula, especially the territory of North Macedonia, she is focusing on church complexes at Stobi and Golemo Gradište (North Macedonia), where she is co-director of the Konjuh Excavation Project.
 She has published on other aspects of ecclesiastical architecture and urbanism in the region.

 Alessandra Guiglia is Professor of Byzantine Art History at the Sapienza Università di Roma, Italy, where she also completed her graduate studies and academic career.
 She is focusing on Early Medieval architecture and sculpture in Rome, marble cladding and floor decoration from Late Antiquity to the Middle Ages, Early Byzantine mosaic decoration in Greece and at Constantinople, and Byzantine architectural and liturgical sculpture, with special interest in the 6th century marble decoration of Hagia Sophia.

 Isabella Baldini (Ph.D., Università degli studi di Bologna) is Professor of Early Christian and Medieval Archaeology at the University of Bologna.
 She focuses her research on Late Antique and Byzantine Archaeology, with a special interest in monumental and decorative development of cities as well as social representative systems.
 She is the director of archaeological missions in Kos, Mitropolis (Crete) and Chiaramonte Gulfi (Sicily), and is scientific coordinator of the European BYZART Project (https://byzart.eu).